Trentino: Geography

 Trentino is a mountainous region.
 The Adige River flows through the central Trentino in a valley named after the river.
-The principal towns of Trentino lie in the Adige Valley, which has been a historical passage connecting Italy with Northern Europe.
+The principal towns of Trentino lie in the Adige Valley, which has been a historical passage connecting Italy with Central Europe.
 Among other important valleys are Non Valley, known for its apple production, Sole Valley, Giudicarie, which has been historically connected by Trento and Brescia, Fiemme and Fassa, Lagarina, Mocheni, Sugana Valley and many others.

 The province has an area of 6,214 km2, and a total population of 524,826 (2010).
 There are 217 comuni (singular: comune), in the province.

+The region is known for housing the Dolomites, a mountainous UNESCO World Heritage Site.
 The Marmolada, at 3,343 m above sea level, is the highest mountain in the Dolomites.
 The glacier on the Marmolada is also a landmark.
-Other high mountains include the Monte Baldo, Carè Alto, Cermis, Crozzon di Brenta, Hintere Eggenspitze, Latemar, Paganella, Piz Boè, Presanella, Punta San Matteo and Vezzana.
+Other notable mountains include the Kesselkogel Cermis, Crozzon di Brenta, Latemar, Piz Boè, and Vezzana.

+The highest mountain situated completely within the Trentino borders is Presanella.
+The highest point is Monte Cevedale, located on the border with the Province of Sondrio.

 Politics

 The 1972 second Statute of Autonomy for Trentino-Alto Adige/Südtirol devolved most legislative and executive competences from the regional level to the provincial level, creating de facto two separate regions.
 Administratively, the province enjoys a large degree of autonomy in the following sectors: health, education, welfare and transport infrastructure.
 The provincial council comprises 35 members, one of whom must by law be drawn from the Ladin minority.

-In the elections in 2013, the strongest party became the Democratic Party (Partito Democratico del Trentino) with 9 deputies, Trentino Tyrolean Autonomist Party (8), Union for Trentino (5), Lega Nord Trentino (2), Forza Italia (1), Five Stars Movement (1), Trentino Project (1), Ladin Autonomist Union (1), Civic Trentino (1), Administer Trentino (1), with one independent.